How Fernando Santos silenced Ronaldo's haters

 By benching Ronaldo, Santos was just trying to keep the media off the player amid his Manchester United saga.
 Every action has a reaction.

-Ronaldo was brought in when Portugal was leading by a wide margin hence there was no pressure from his side to look for a goal.
+Ronaldo was brought in when Portugal was leading by a wide margin, so there was no pressure from his side to look for a goal.

 The talisman has been going through a lot recently and he needed a breather to recollect himself as the tournament progresses to the next stage.